solventprotocol/step-staking/README.md

 This will call the `initialize` method to create the token vault.
 No specific calling key is needed - it can be called by anyone, and is a once only operation for PDA vault creation.
 Subsequent runs will fail.

 Any problems in this process can be triaged in the `migrations/deploy.js` file, which is what `anchor migrate` executes.

-#### Set Mint Authority

-The mint authority of the xSTEP token must be set to the PDA vault address `ANYxxG365hutGYaTdtUQG8u2hC4dFX9mFHKuzy9ABQJi`